 Fiduciaries are not required to obtain a surety bond in the following situations:

-Fiduciaries of Veteran Affairs must navigate several steps before becoming appointed.
+Fiduciaries of Veterans Affairs must navigate several steps before becoming appointed.
 Below are the general steps for appointment, but applicants should refer to the Department of Veteran Affairs’ Fiduciary Program Fact Sheet and their Guide for VA Fiduciaries for details.

 Step 1 - Determine Priority